0xTheProDev/Operational-Transformation/packages/ace/README.md

 ## Testing

 We don't have any Unit Test Suite for `@otjs/ace`.
-Please refer to root [README](https://github.com/0xTheProDev/Operational-Transformation/blob/main/README.md) for details regarding Integration Test Suite that concerns ace.
+Please refer to root [README](https://github.com/0xTheProDev/Operational-Transformation/blob/main/README.md) for details regarding Integration Test Suite that concerns Ace.

 ## Reporting a Bug